mckennapsean/dissertation/content/04-example.md

 interface ideas to the company's development team in order to improve their tool.
-Although the company's development budget and time limited the final changes to the system, we found that a reflection on this project yielded useful insights that we used to create the design activity framework.
+Although the company's development budget and time limited the final changes to the system, we found that a reflection on this project yielded useful insights that we used in order to create the design activity framework.
 In particular, the visualization design artifacts and methods we utilized with other designers played a significant role in the success of this project, and we discuss one user-centered design method, qualitative coding of user research papers, in detail.
 We reflected on our team's overall design process by incorporating and summarizing the methods and artifacts into a design timeline.
 Previous models, such as the nested model and nine-stage framework, did not describe these artifacts, our decisions, and our design process fully, but we were able to more effectively capture, characterize, and explain multiple aspects of our visualization design process using the design activity framework.